coltonsr77/Uzi-Discord-Bot/README.md

 ## About the Bot

-Im Taking a Break from Some of my Projects for now.

-**Uzi-Discord-Bot** is a Discord bot inspired by the character Uzi Doorman from Murder Drones.
+**Uzi-Doorman-Bot** is a Discord bot inspired by the character Uzi Doorman from Murder Drones.
 The bot is designed for roleplay interactions, fun responses, and engaging Discord server members.
-It features legacy Commands, unique character personalities, and a simple setup process.
+It features slash Commands, unique character personalities, and a simple setup process.

 ## Key Features
 - Roleplay as Uzi Doorman with custom responses
 - Slash Commands
 - Easy setup and configuration
-- (Optional) Web dashboard for bot status (may be experimental)
+- (Optional) Web dashboard for bot status and logs  (may be experimental)

 ### Slash Commands